cerodell/sphinx-quickstart-guide/docs/source/theme.rst

 Default Theme
 ---------------

-the website will look something like this:
+The website will look something like this:

 .. figure:: _static/img/git-wfrt.png
     :alt: alternate text